 C) Advanced modules (5 EC)

-Further on in the Expedition programma you will take an advanced module of 5 EC.
-These are the advanced modules to choose from.
+Further on in the Expedition programme you will take an advanced module of 5 EC.
+Advanced modules to choose from are:

 - The Francophone Maghreb